 Becoming and then staying insured as well as beginning a Retirement account are two large steps that will help to get you closer to your goal of overall financial fitness.

 In part 1 of the Healthy Money Habits series, I talked about the importance of having an emergency fund.
 In addition to the emergency fund, insurance can help to further buffer the effects of any financial setbacks.
-If you are a part or full-time employee, inquire with your Human Resources department to see if your company offers an insurance program and what types of insurance coverage may be offered.
-If you are not employed full-time, your employer does not offer an insurance program, or you are looking for further coverage than what can be acquired through your work insurance program (ex: car, home, renters, flood, etc.) there are other options.
-If you have any questions, the Hills Bank Insurance Agency would be happy to help you answer those.
-Visit HillsBank.com/Insurance to get a quote, check out the companies we represent, meet our agency or call 1-800-445-4566 to speak with a representative.*
+Whether you are a part or full-time employee, inquire with your Human Resources department to see if your company offers an insurance program and what types of insurance coverage may be offered.
+If you are not employed full-time, your employer may not offer an insurance program, or you may be looking for further coverage than what can be acquired through your work insurance program (ex: car, home, renters, flood, etc.).

 View the complete 4-Part Healthy Money Habits Series: